ChuckRox90/tempermonkey/README.md

  - auto format your exams in a better list
  - allows to sort your exams
  - stores the last filter and applyes after manual or auto refresh

-Coming soon:

- - add filter
+ - filter your examlist
- - add marking
+ - highlight your exams

 How to install: